 - 2 tsp italian seasoning

-- 3/4 cup milk of your choice
+- 3/4 cup milk any kind

 - 3 tablespoons butter melted

-- 1 bunch swiss chard stems removed, chopped into ribbons
+- 1 bunch Swiss chard stems removed, chopped into ribbons

-- 1/2 cup parmesan cheese optional
+- 1/2 cup Parmesan cheese optional

 Instructions